 In the SH (Figure 7f-j), the TCO anomalies also closely mirror the geopotential height anomaly composites (Fig. 5i,k,m,o), with negative (positive) TCO anomalies occurring over the Weddell Sea (east Antarctica) prior to wave-1 FSWs, and negative (positive) TCO anomalies over the Amundsen-Ross seas (south Atlantic) prior to wave-2 FSWs.
-Similar but insignificant TCO anomalies are seen following wave-1 and 2 events for FSWs defined at 50 hPa (Figure A1b,d).
-Early

-FSWs show robust positive TCO anomalies while late FSWs show robust negative TCO anomalies above Antarctica.
+The differences in TCO anomalies between wave-1 and wave-2 FSWs are significant over most of the south Atlantic and south Pacific extratropical regions.
+Similar but much weaker TCO anomalies are seen following wave-1 and 2 events for FSWs defined at 50 hPa (Figure A1b,d).
+Early FSWs show robust positive TCO anomalies while late FSWs show robust negative TCO anomalies, corresponding to significant differences in TCO anomalies over Antarctica.
 These differences likely reflect the fact that late events in the SH tend to occur in years with strong ozone depletion (Fig. 2) that further strengthen the vortex winds and allow the vortex to persist longer.